2026 Mahindra Bolero Every Variant Explained

 Warranty, Dealerships, And EMI Of Mahindra Bolero

-A 24x7 RSA is also provided, which covers towing, flat tyre, fuel, etc, and is free for 1-3 years.
+A 24x7 RSA is also provided, and is free for 1-3 years.
 Pick & Drop is also available at many service centres via Me4U app or dealer, and may cost ₹300-500.

-Customers can also opt for Mahindra's Shield extended warranty, which is up to 7 years or 1.5 lakh km on select Bolero variants, and is transferable to provide additional peace of mind.
+Customers can also opt for Mahindra's Shield extended warranty, which is up to 7 years or 1.5 lakh km on select Bolero variants, and is transferable.

 To know the nearest Mahindra dealer near your location, please check out our dealership page here.
 Similarly, if you already own a Mahindra Bolero and are looking for a service station, we have plenty of authorized ones you can check out on this page.